bpetit/netboxapi-client/README.rst

   sudo docker-compose up -d

 Then you have to connect to the netbox instance you just installed.
 It should be accessible at http://localhost:8000 .
 Login with the credentials you choosed earlier.
 On the top right you can select username > profile.
-Then click on "API tokens" and create one (either use the one writen in tests/basic.py or choose one and replace the one in this file. (yeah token creation could be automated, it will be...)
+Then click on "API tokens" and create one, either use the one writen in tests/basic.py or choose one and replace the one in this file. (yeah token creation could be automated, it will be...)

+Then you can try querying the api as described earlier.

+To run unit tests:

 .. code-block:: bash